Sydney Opera House Cahill walk

 • visit the infamous Gap Lookout

-Make sure you check the timetable for your return trip to Circular Quay before you set out as these ferries are not as regular as others and the bus ride back to the city takes over an hour!
+Before you set out, make sure you check the timetable for your return trip to Circular Quay.
+These ferries are not as regular as others and the bus ride back to the city takes over an hour!

 Sydney Shopping Layover